meganlsmith/selectionandmigration/docs/filet.md

     ```

 2. FILET (Simple)

+    All FILET datasets are simulated as described in the [FILET page](filet.md).
     * Neutral
     * Background Selection
     * Selective Sweep in P1 (in 5, 10, 15% of loci)